Deputy Prime Minister fumes over climate link to bushfires

 “We’ve had fires in Australia since time began.”

 During the interview, Mr McCormack was pressed by the ABC’s Hamish McDonald over climate change groups and emergency services groups struggling to get in the door to meet with ministers.
-He said sometimes these groups pretend to be people they are not and are a “front for something else.”
+He said sometimes these groups pretended to be people they were not and were a “front for something else”.

 “Sometimes you meet with these groups and, honestly, all they want to do is waste your time,” he said.